TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Readme.md

 **PRIZES:**

-Monetary prizes will be awarded to the top three teams.
-More details on this will be announced on this website.
+Prizes will be awarded to the top three teams.
+More details on this will be announced on the web site.
+Prizes will be awarded to the top 5 teams at the 2023 MLCAD  Workshop.

+Final Prizes
+1st Place: 	$2,500
+2nd Place: 	$1,500
+3rd Place: 	$1,000
+4th/5th  Places: 	$500

+Important note on prizes:
+1. 40% of each Final Prize is awarded for performance in the contest according to the defined evaluation metric.
+The remaining 60% is awarded if the team publishes their winning software as open source under a permissive open-source license (BSD, MIT, Apache), within 30 days of being announced as a winner.

+2. Applicable taxes may be assessed on and deducted from award payments, subject to U.S. government policies

 **EVALUATION & RANKING:**

 - The macro placement solution produced by participating placers will be evaluated using the Vivado© physical design compiler.
 Contestant teams will be provided with a Vivado© license and a place-and-route flow that reads an input macro placement in the extended Bookshelf format, check macro placement legality, and perform standard cell placement and routing.
 The place-and-route flow will be non-timing driven for this contest.
 The macro placement solution will be evaluated based on the following criteria:

   1. Legality of the macro placement
-  2. Global and detail routing metrics (within a time-out limit of 6 hours)
+  2. Total routed wirelength, routing congestion (within a time-out limit of 6 hours)
-  3. Total routed wirelength, routing congestion
-  4. Macro placement runtime
+  3. Macro placement runtime
-  5. Total placement and routing runtime of Vivado© place and route phases.
+  4. Total placement and routing runtime of Vivado© place and route phases.

 -	There are 196 public benchmark designs provided (downloadable from https://www.kaggle.com/datasets/ismailbustany/mlcad2023-fpga-macroplacement-contest/settings?resource=download/)